Features, pricing, ratings, and pros and cons, compared head to head.

-Fortra Cobalt Strike is a commercial offensive security tool by Fortra.
-SharpEDRChecker is a free offensive security tool.
-Compare features, ratings, integrations, and community reviews side by side to find the best offensive security fit for your security stack.
+Fortra Cobalt Strike is a commercial red-team & adversary emulation tool by Fortra.
+SharpEDRChecker is a free red-team & adversary emulation tool.
+Compare features, ratings, integrations, and community reviews side by side to find the best red-team & adversary emulation fit for your security stack.
+Independent and vendor-neutral: we never sell rankings.

 Based on our analysis of NIST CSF 2.0 coverage, core features, company size fit, deployment model, here is our conclusion: